For Immediate Release

 The Museum’s strength lies within its vision for a stronger Jewish arts and cultural ecosystem in Montreal.
 Alyssa Stokvis-Hauer, Artistic Director of the Museum of Jewish Montreal, said: “We want to give young adults a place to be creative, curious, and connected with Jewish identity on their own terms.”

 When MJM was operating online, the Museum formed a strong hub of young community members.
 This energy has been building and is ready to take off in the new space.
 Now more than ever, these relationships are motivating MJM to deliver innovative, experimental, and adaptable programming in its future home that will make everyone feel connected to and inspired by Jewish identity and heritage.

 Zev Moses, Executive Director of the Museum of Jewish Montreal, stated: “People have been waiting for new spaces to gather, and we want to bring our home to life as soon as possible.”
 Therefore, from July 2022, MJM will begin to activate its new space with arts and cultural programming.
 In October, MJM will open its first art exhibition in its new home, which will coincide with a public mural project and related programming.
-Construction will begin in early 2023 in order to make the upper floors accessible.
+Construction will begin in 2023 in order to make the upper floors accessible.
 During this phase, the team will be developing expanded programmatic infrastructure to fill its new home.
-The new MJM will host its official grand opening later in 2023.
+The new MJM will host its official grand opening in 2024.
 Until that time, the Museum’s new home will only be open for special events and exhibitions.